thomaxxl/RnD/python/article.md

 yaml-encoded comments (eg. the "description" key in the User class will be parsed and used as the description in the UI).

+Using this approach may not server everybody's needs but I think there are a number of advantages:
+- The swagger specification is always consistent with the implementation
+- There's less manual work involved in creating the specification
+- The API is compliant with the [jsonapi](http://jsonapi.org/) standard.